Mission Man Band

-Mission: Man Band (also known as SureShot, Totally Boyband and Band of Men) is an American reality series that first aired on VH1 on August 6, 2007.
+Mission: Man Band (also known as SureShot, Totally Boyband and Band of Men) is an American reality television series that first aired on VH1 on August 6, 2007.

 Overview

 The show is based on a format produced by MTV UK (Totally Boyband), in which a boy band is formed with various members of successful pop acts from the past.
 The show follows the production, recording, performance and behind-the-scenes action involved in the run-up to the launch of their first single as a new group.

 The group, which calls itself Sureshot, consisted of four members: